 ТА TF

-Skills to be Teaching/instructional skills Educational planning and
+Skills to be Teaching/instructional skills Educational planning and development

-developed/aims development skills besides
+developed/aims skills besides teaching/instructional skills

-teaching/instructional skills

-Main task Engage in teaching support tasks Develop a plan for teaching
+Main task Engage in teaching support tasks under Develop a plan for teaching support tasks

-under guidance of the instructor support tasks and implement the

-plan while monitoring the progress
+guidance of the instructor and implement the plan while monitoring

-of the coursework in charge under
+the progress of the coursework in charge

-guidance of the instructor
+under guidance of the instructor

-Eligible students Students in the fifth or subsequent Graduate students in doctoral
+Eligible students Students in the fifth or subsequent year at Graduate students in doctoral degree

-year at schools/faculty requiring degree programs; students in the
+schools/faculty requiring six years of study programs; students in the third and

-six years of study and graduate third and subsequent years of the
+and graduate students, with outstanding subsequent years of the five-year doctoral

-students, with outstanding five-year doctoral degree program

-academic performance of the Graduate School of Frontier
+academic performance degree program of the Graduate School of

-Biosciences; and doctoral students
+Frontier Biosciences; and doctoral students

-of the Graduate School of
+of the Graduate School of Medicine,

-Medicine, Graduate School of
+Graduate School of Dentistry and

-Dentistry and Graduate School of
+Graduate School of Pharmaceutical

-Pharmaceutical Sciences; with
+Sciences; with outstanding academic

-outstanding academic performance
+performance

-• Experience of working as a TA
+• Experience of working as a TA for more

-for more than 18 hours
+than 18 hours

-Requirements None • Completion of a TF training
+• Completion of a TF training session

-session
+Requirements None ※Students who have already obtained the credits of "大学院授業開発論 I / Course Design and Teaching I" are exempt from attending the TF training.
+(Even in that case, you need to apply for the TF training during the period and complete the designated CLE pre- assignment.)

-Undergraduate and master's
+Undergraduate and master's students:

-Compensation/hour students: ¥1,200/hour Doctoral students: ¥1,600/hour
+Compensation/hour ¥1,200/hour Doctoral students: ¥1,600/hour

 Doctoral students: ¥1,300/hour